hashgraph/hedera-services/hedera-node/docs/exact-weight-tss.md

 1. **Bootstrap**: Only a genesis roster exists, and although the nodes have secure communication channels, there is no consensus state with the Schnorr or hinTS public keys of the nodes.
-In this phase, the TSS system must derive this state from gossip; finish preprocessing for the hinTS scheme; and prove the initial hinTS verification key is embedded as metadata at the start of the chain of rosters blessed by Schnorr signatures from nodes in the previous roster with at least 1/3 of the weight.
+In this phase, the TSS system must derive this state from gossip; finish preprocessing for the hinTS scheme; and prove the initial hinTS verification key and weight threshold are embedded as metadata at the start of the chain of rosters blessed by Schnorr signatures from nodes in the previous roster with at least 1/3 of the weight.
+(Since bootstrap begins the chain, verifiers must trust the genesis roster's members for prior reasons.)
-2. **Transition**: The current roster is fully active; the TSS state includes a consensus proof that its hinTS verification key was derived from the ledger id.
+2. **Transition**: The current roster is fully active; the TSS state includes a consensus proof that the roster, its hinTS verification key, and minimum weight threshold were all blessed by a previous roster.
 There is also a candidate roster that reflects the latest dynamic address book changes and HBAR stake adjustments.
-In this phase, the TSS system must repeat hinTS preprocessing for the candidate roster; and collect enough Schnorr signatures from the current roster to (recursively) prove the new hinTS verification key was also derived from the ledger id.
+In this phase, the TSS system must repeat hinTS preprocessing for the candidate roster; and collect enough Schnorr signatures from the current roster to (recursively) prove _that_ roster's hinTS construction and minimum weight threshold.
 3. **Handoff**: The current roster is fully active, but there is no candidate roster because the network has just replaced its current roster with the candidate roster.
 In this phase, the TSS system may, for example, purge any obsolete state accumulated during its previous transition phases; but it has no urgent responsibilities besides, of